If you have peripheral vascular disease (PVD) or peripheral arterial disease (PAD), you can obtain burial insurance.

 Types of Burial Insurance For People With Vascular Disease

 There are a few types of burial insurance for people with vascular disease.
 We will help you make sense of them.

 It is also, generally, the least expensive burial insurance option.
-Let’s say Jim applies for $20,000 burial insurance.
+For example, let’s say Jim applies for $20,000 burial insurance.
 The carrier approves him with level benefit coverage.
 Six months later, Jim, unfortunately, dies suddenly.
 Jim’s beneficiary will receive the $20,000 to help pay for Jim’s funeral costs.

-Unfortunately, Jim unexpectedly dies by sickness 6 months later.
-His beneficiary receives the premiums back plus 10%.
+Unfortunately, Jim unexpectedly dies of sickness 6 months later.
+His beneficiary receives $2,000 ($20,000 X 10%).